Federal Elections Modernization Act¶

 - Continued adaptation and skill development

-- Career planning in context of new system
+- Career planning in context of established system

 - Whether to seek leadership positions in reformed Congress